DSV Saaz

 Deutscher Spielverein Saaz (DSV Saaz), also known as DSV Žatec, was a football club from the town of Žatec.
 The club was a member of the German Football Association in Czechoslovakia (Deutscher Fußballverband in der ČSR) but played one season in the Czechoslovak First League.
 The club's single top-flight season was the 1935–36 Czechoslovak First League, finishing last among 14 teams, conceding 92 goals in 26 matches.
+During their top-flight season, the club experienced an average home attendance of 1,900, with the highest attendance across the season set at 4,000.
 The club disbanded in 1945.